January 26, 2007

 Haddad, incidentally, never made it back to the states to settle down with his wife, Dorothy.
 They died when their corporate jet smashed into the side of a volcano near Guatemala City, Guatemala at 3:30 a.m. on Feb.
 19, 1997.
 They were racing the clock to get to Dallas, where the couple was supposed to catch an airliner to China.
 Haddad was going there as part of his new position, senior vice president of international operations.
 Both were 43 years old.
 They had been high school sweethearts.

 Author’s note: This was derived in part from articles I wrote for The Dallas Morning News while based in Caracas.
+For additional analysis, visit The American Thinker and The Devil's Excrement.

-Also see these earlier posts in The Big Carnival:
+Also see these earlier posts:

 January 8, 2007